 We advocate for and support Rotary International’s Polio Plus, Safe Drinking Water Projects and Rotaplast's Operation Smile.
 We also support other charities such as Doctors without Borders, Rise Against Hunger and Plumpy Nut to address severe malnutrition across the globe.

 Our club is active in Rotary Youth Exchange with other countries.
 Please see our New Generations page for more information.

 Examples of WE-GO's International Projects include:

 ShelterBox: In response to natural disasters around the globe, our club has sent life-saving ShelterBoxes to aid in the relief efforts.
 We’ve helped with the earthquakes in Haiti and Nepal, the tsunami in Japan and the recent Hurricane Dorian damage in the Bahamas.

-Stop Hunger Now: WE-GO financially supports the supply of dry meal kits for international distribution.
-Members, family and friends also roll up their sleeves and help package thousands o meals ready for shipment.
+Rise Against Hunger: WE-GO financially supports the supply of dry meal kits for international distribution.
+Members, family and friends also roll up their sleeves and help package thousands of meals ready for shipment.

 Dominican Republic: Over the last decade, Michael Ceffaratii of West Chester along with his son Kyle have journeyed to remote villages in the Dominican Republic to develop safe drinking water resources, build education facilities and supply children with baseball gloves, bats and balls.
 WE-GO has helped provide financial support and helped the East Side Little League collect used baseball equipment for shipment to the Dominican Republic that was distributed by Michael and his group of volunteers.